snakypy/donations/README.md

 After the donation, create an [issue](https://github.com/snakypy/donations/issues) stating your name in the title, and in the description which project you made the donation and the date of the donation, so that we can have the control which project received the donation, and your name in the project's CONTRIBUTING.rst.

-## Donation BRL
+## Doação em BRL

-For donations in `Brazilian` currency, access: [Donate BRL](https://github.com/snakypy/donations/blob/master/README-ptbr.md)
+Para doação em moeda `brasileira`, acesse: [Donate BRL](https://github.com/snakypy/donations/blob/master/README-ptbr.md)

 ---------------------------------------
 Thank you just for being here. :smiley: